ericsharma/toss-up/README.md

 ### Creating a Game (Register)

 1. Switch to the "Register Game" tab
-2. Enter your wager amount in MicroAlgos (1 ALGO = 1,000,000 MicroAlgo)
+2. Enter your amount in MicroAlgos (1 ALGO = 1,000,000 MicroAlgo)
 3. Click "Register Game" to create a new game instance
 4. The transaction will be signed with your connected Algorand wallet
 5. Once confirmed, your game will be available for others to play